 Po’boy by Shubert Ciencia (CC BY 2.0) via Flickr

-The Ferdi Special, named for a Mother’s regular, is a po’boy with ham and roast beef.
-The Debris is a po’boy with the extra shavings off a freshly carved roast beef.
+They’re especially known for the Ferdi Special and the debris po’boy.
+The Ferdi Special, named for a regular customer, comes with ham and roast beef.
+The debris po’boy is packed with the flavorful shavings from freshly carved roast beef.

 Both are delicious, and you can’t go wrong with either one!